MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

    # Build polyply system
     system_name, gro_top, gro_coord, gro_itp = builder.find_polyply_starting_structure(polymer_names=polymer_names, num_poly=number_of_polymers, dens=750,          max_attempts=100)

 This will return the required filepaths to run a simulation.
-However, a simulation of this system was already shown in the walkthorugh notebook so lets build a more complex system.
+However, a simulation of this system was already shown in the walkthorugh notebook so lets build a more complex system - one that conntains more than 1 type of polymer.

 4: Script to build systems - multiple types of polymer
 ------------------------------------------------------